How to Effectively Use Social Proof to Grow Your Customer Base

 Now, how do you trigger FOMO?
 Here are some examples:

 Amazon leverages FOMO by showing a countdown timer for their daily deals.
-They also show the percent of stocks left based on the number of people who claimed their product.
+They also show the percentage of stocks left based on the number of people who claimed their product.

 Creativelive’s email tells customers “don’t miss out” on their 50% off sale.
 They also have a CTA on their landing page that makes it easy for customers to make a purchase.